 CLion monitors your code and tries to keep it accurate and clean.
 It detects potential errors and problems and suggests quick-fixes for them.

 Every time the IDE finds unused code, an endless loop, hidden upper scope, '=' in a conditional expression, and many other things that likely require your attention, you’ll see a lightbulb.
 Click it, or press Alt+Enter, to apply a fix: The complete list of available inspections can be found under (or for OS X users).
 You can disable some of them, or enable others, plus you can adjust the severity of each inspection.
 You decide whether it should be considered an error or just a warning.

 Writing code can be a lot easier and quicker when you use the code generation options available in CLion. menu (Alt+Insert) will help you with constructor/destructor or getter/setter generation, as well as suggest overriding/implementing some functions (Ctrl+O/Ctrl+I: Use live templates (choose or press Ctrl+J) to produce entire code constructs.
 You can explore the available ready-to-use live templates in the Settings dialog (Settings | Editor | Live templates or if you are OS X user).
 If you see that you are lacking something especially important for your development, extend this set of templates with your own.

 Also, consider quickly surrounding your code with complete constructs (choose or press Ctrl+Alt+T. For example, select an

-and you will get:
+if statement: and you will get: